opencog/relex/README.md

 additional parts of RelEx will be built, enabling additional function.

+- OpenNLP
-- OpenNLP (if you use Maven, this is already managed) RelEx uses OpenNLP for sentence detection, giving RelEx the ability to find sentence boundaries in free text.
+	RelEx uses OpenNLP for sentence detection, giving RelEx the ability to find sentence boundaries in free text.
 If OpenNLP is not found, then the less accurate `java.text.BreakIterator` class is used.

+   If you use Maven, this dependency is already managed.

 	The OpenNLP home page is at